 Poverty Measurement in the U.S.

 Children in the U.S. are defined as living in poverty when their family’s economic resources are below a given threshold of what is minimally required for meeting their basic needs, such as food, clothing, shelter, and utilities.
 Two of the most accepted measures for determining poverty thresholds for the U.S. are the Official Poverty Measure (OPM) and the Supplemental Poverty Measure (SPM).
 The measures differ in their assumptions about what is minimally required for meeting a family’s needs and what resources are available to a family to meet those needs (see Table X).
 Based on the assumption that families spent approximately one-third of their income on food, the OPM set the poverty threshold at three times the cost of a minimum food diet in 1963 and is adjusted every year for inflation.
 As housing and other costs have risen and spending on food accounts for a much smaller proportion of family budgets, the SPM, which was first published in 2009, uses more updated information about what people spend today for food, clothing, shelter, and utilities.
 While both measures adjust these costs to account for the needs of families of different types and sizes, only the SPM also accounts for geographic differences in costs of living.
 With respect to how each measure determines what resources are available to families to meet their needs, the OPM primarily counts cash income (i.e., wages and salaries) – but also interest dividends, retirement income, and cash benefits such as Social Security and Temporary Assistance for Needy Families (TANF) – as the key economic resources available to a family to meet their basic needs.
 The SPM, by contrast, starts with cash income but also includes benefits from the government that are not considered cash – such as refundable tax credits and nutrition, housing, and energy assistance – but which similarly help families meet their basic needs.
 In addition, the SPM subtracts out necessary expenses, such as healthcare costs, childcare costs, costs of commuting to work, and taxes.

+Each of these measures has pros/cons and may help to answer different policy questions.
+Broadly, the SPM, with its more up-to-date assumptions about current living needs and expenses and inclusion of government benefits, is likely a better indicator of the economic wellbeing of U.S. children overall.
+However, the income-based OPM remains important for understanding what children’s economic wellbeing would look like without government programs like refundable tax credits and in-kind supports.

 Table X. The Official Poverty Measure (OPM) and Supplemental Poverty Measure (SPM) use different assumptions about family needs and resources